python/cpython/Doc/howto/descriptor.rst

 This example shows how a simple descriptor works, but it isn't very useful.
 For retrieving constants, normal attribute lookup would almost always be better.

-In the next section, we'll create something most useful, a dynamic lookup.
+In the next section, we'll create something more useful, a dynamic lookup.

 Dynamic lookups
 ---------------